MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/2-Exercise-1.md

 ## Task 6: Deploy to Azure

-Deploy and run the app to test the functionality.
+Deploy the app to the provisioned resources in the `dev` environment.

 1. On the Teams Toolkit panel, under **Lifecycle**, select **Deploy**.
 2. In the deployment confirmation dialog, select **Deploy**.
 3. Check for confirmation of successful deployment in the Visual Studio Code editor.

-The code for the Teams app is successfully hosted in Azure and ready to be published to Teams.
+The message extension is hosted in Azure.

 ## Check your work